alphagov/government-service-design-manual/service-manual/the-team/induction-and-development/foundation-day.md

 *  why we need to change the way government does digital
 *  what has happened so far, including the launch of GOV.UK and adoption of the 25 exemplar transformations
-*  what this means for agencies and departments in general and for the role of service manager in particular
+*  what this means for agencies and departments in general and for your role in particular

 ###Putting users first

-User-centred processes start with [user needs](/service-manual/user-centred-design/user-needs.html), and so does this induction programme.
+User-centred processes start with [user needs](/service-manual/user-centred-design/user-needs.html).
 In this session the group will:

 *  meet some users of government digital services
 *  explore different techniques for finding out what users need